-If you are needing a horseracing trainer, then Micky Hammond is one of the best in the business.
-The knowledge he has gained from being one of the top jump jockeys in the 1980s combined with his ability to get the best out of horses on all levels, is what makes his approach to training one of a kind.
+If you need a racehorse trainer, then Micky Hammond is one of the best in the business.
+The knowledge he has gained from being one of the top jump jockeys in the 1980s, combined with his ability to get the best out of horses on all levels, is what makes his approach to training one of a kind.

 Where it all began

-Despite his success as a jockey and trainer, Micky wasn’t brought up in the world of horseracing.
-When he was 16 and about to leave school, he was unsure of what career he should pursue.
-Micky was only 5ft tall and weighed about 7 stone, which made him the right shape and size to become a jockey.
+Despite his success as a jockey and trainer, Micky wasn’t brought up in the world of horse racing.
+When he was about to leave school aged 16, he was only 5ft tall and weighed about seven stone.
+As he had an interest in watching racing, it was suggested to him that he was the right shape and size to become a jockey.

-Micky then wrote to Brian Swift, the trainer who was based at Epsom, enquiring about becoming an apprentice jockey, and Swift arranged for an interview.
-In the meantime, he family’s milk lady mentioned this to local trainer TM Jones and he suggested that Micky should come to the yard at the weekends and help out whilst he was in his final year at school.
+So young Micky wrote to Epsom trainer Brian Swift enquiring about becoming an apprentice jockey, and Swift arranged for an interview.
+In the meantime, the family’s milk lady mentioned this to local trainer TM Jones and he suggested that Micky should come to the yard at the weekends and help out whilst he was in his final year at school, by way of preparation.

-Micky worked every weekend and soon learned the basics of horse care, as well as learning to ride.
-Towards the end of the school year, Mr Jones went to see Micky’s parents and suggested he went there when he left school, rather than Brian Swift’s.
-Micky chose Mr Jones, so he could stay at home whilst he worked.
+Micky worked both days every weekend and soon learned the basics of horse care, as well as learning to ride.
+Towards the end of the school year, Mr Jones went to see Micky’s parents and suggested he went there when he left school, rather than Brian Swift’s and Micky chose that option as it meant he could stay at home.

-Micky stayed there for four years, developing his riding skills and learning the ropes of horse management.
-He had three rides on the flat as an apprentice, the last of these being a ride in Bath, in a race which was Richard and Michael Hill’s first ever ride for their father, Barry.
+So Micky’s career in racing began inauspiciously at a small yard in Surrey.
+He stayed with Mr Jones for four years, developing his riding skills and learning horse management.
+He had three rides on the Flat as an apprentice, the last of which was at Bath in a race where both Richard and Michael Hills had their first ever rides for their father Barry.